Trump blasts 'Squad' as 'weak,' 'insecure' after slamming news report

 The Post report, which was based on interviews "with 26 White House aides, advisers, lawmakers and others involved in the response," said Trump had posted the tweets after watching an episode of "Fox & Friends."
 He wanted to elevate the four congresswomen, telling his advisers he thought they were good foils, the newspaper reported.

-Although he did not name them in his initial tweets, Trump later made clear he was referring to Reps.
-Ilhan Omar, D-Minn., Ayanna Pressley, D-Mass., Alexandria Ocasio-Cortez, D-N.Y., and Rashida Tlaib, D-Mich.
+Although he did not name them in his initial tweets, Trump later made it clear that he was referring to Reps.
+Ilhan Omar of Minnesota, Ayanna Pressley of Massachusetts, Alexandria Ocasio-Cortez of New York and Rashida Tlaib of Michigan.

 Omar, a Somali refugee, moved to the United States when she was 12 and is a naturalized citizen.
 Tlaib, a Palestinian American, was born in Michigan; Ocasio-Cortez, who is of Hispanic descent, was born in New York; and Pressley, who is African American, was born in Cincinnati.